How much tax do self-employed workers pay?

 How to pay less tax if you're self-employed

 As a self-employed worker, you only pay tax on your profits - not on your total earnings.
 It means that you can deduct allowable business expenses from your income before you pay tax.
 These costs must be business-related.
+Making sure you claim for all your allowable expenses, will help you minimise the amount of tax you pay.

 What are allowable business expenses?